Find a list of local (VA, DC or MD) and out-of-state wildlife rehabilitators.

 Wildlife Rescue League is a non-profit 501 (c) (3) organization dedicated to providing care for sick, injured and orphaned wildlife with the intent of releasing them back into their native habitat.

-Our licensed rehabilitators, located throughout Virginia and suburban Maryland, work with animal shelters, humane societies, wildlife groups, nature centers and veterinary hospitals to provide care to creatures in need.
+Our licensed rehabilitators, located throughout Northern Virginia and surrounding areas, work with a network of volunteers, wildlife centers, animal shelters, humane societies, nature centers and veterinary hospitals to provide life-saving work for wildlife in need.

 A copy of the current financial statement for the Wildlife Rescue League is available by request from the Virginia Division of Consumer Affairs Office in Richmond, Virginia.
 The Wildlife Rescue League is an IRS 501(c)(3) organization.
 Donations to the Wildlife Rescue League are tax-deductible as allowed by law.

 All photographs on the WRL website are copyrighted by their creators.